Matt Smith (soccer, born 1982): Brisbane Roar

 On 16 April 2010 it was announced that Smith joined the Brisbane Roar on a two-year deal after his contract with North Queensland expired due to ownership changes.
 On 6 September 2011, the Roar announced that Smith would replace departed midfielder Matt McKay as captain of the club.
 On 10 September 2012, Smith signed a new 3-year contract at the Roar, extending his stay until the end of the 2015/16 season.

 Bangkok Glass

 It was announced in December 2014 that Smith would leave the Brisbane Roar and join Bangkok Glass for an undisclosed fee.

 Kitchee

 On 31 December 2018, Smith moved to Hong Kong Premier League club Kitchee.

 On 12 February 2019, in the third qualifying match of the 2019 Asian Champions League, Kitchee played away to Perak.
 During the match, Matt Smith was sent off after picking up his second yellow card in the 49th minute.
 Kitchee lost the match on penalties in the end.

 Return to Australia

-On 1 July 2019, National Premier Leagues Queensland side Gold Coast Knights SC announced the signing of Smith.
+In July 2019, National Premier Leagues Queensland side Gold Coast Knights announced the signing of Smith.
+After seven months with the club, Smith departed in February 2020.

+In February 2020, Smith joined Brisbane City, taking on a double role as a player and football director.
+After three years as football director and head coach of the club, in September 2022, Smith was announced as a general manager of A-League Men club Brisbane Roar, for which he had played 112 games.

+Managerial career

+In October 2022, Smith was appointed head coach of BG Pathum United for whom he had played for and captained.
+In March 2023, after not meeting the team's targets, Smith was dismissed from the head coach role at the club, but was transferred to be a technical coach instead of leaving.

+In July 2023, after his stint as head coach overseas, Smith returned to Australia and joined A-League Men club Macarthur FC as the assistant coach under Mile Sterjovski.
+In February 2025, he departed the club to pursue an opportunity overseas.